withastro/astro/examples/snowpack/src/pages/tutorials/svelte.md

   </body>
 ```

-You'll need to restart Snowpack (stop the process in terminal and then run `npm start` again) for configuration file changes.
+You'll need to restart Snowpack (stop the process in terminal and then run `npm run dev` again) for configuration file changes.
 It should look exactly as it did before, but now using your brand new project folder layout

 ## Adding an animated Svelte Logo